RenPromise/RenPromise/README.md

 - 👋 Hi, I’m @RenPromise
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding.
 - 🌱 I’m currently learning hadoop,hive
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on big data.
-- 📫 How to reach me ...
+- 📫 How to reach me 627994375@qq.com

 <!---
 RenPromise/RenPromise is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.